numbats/learnr/chapters/chapter5.md

 `%>%` is a "pipe"-like operator with which you may pipe a value forward into an expression or function call; something along the lines of `x %>% f`, rather than `f(x)`.
 It semantically changes your code in a way that makes it more intuitive to both read and write.
-For example,
+To illustrate the idea, below is a simplified example with mathematical opeations:

 ``` r
 x <- c(100,200,300)